secretstartups/handbook/support/workflows/escalations-support_manager.html.md

 From a technical perspective, the Lead Support Engineer will orchestrate the resolution, but they are not expected to be the sole technical owner of the escalation.
 Their role will be to guide the collaborative efforts between all regions and development teams in order to ensure prompt resolution of the issue.

-### Step 2: Define Scope
+### Step 2: Define Scope and Exit Criteria

 - Define a clear scope of work with the escalation team.
 Be sure to state the exit criteria (goals).
+Both the scope and exit criteria need to be documented in the Support Escalation issue.

-- Through collaboration with the customer, identify the tickets that relate directly to the escalation.
+- Through collaboration with the customer, identify the tickets that relate directly to the escalation, and note those in the Support Escalation issue.

     - The Lead Support Engineer should take assignment of all related tickets.
     - Support Manager DRI's should add themselves to the CC list of all related tickets.

 - Make sure the customer understands that lower priority tickets that are out of scope of the escalation may be delayed to ensure our focus remains on the escalated tickets.

-### Step 3: Daily Updates
+### Step 3: Escalation Progress Updates

-Work with the escalation team to provide daily updates in the related Slack channel for the Account Escalation.
-This is a channel with a name in the format `#a_<CUSTOMER>_escalation`.
+Work with the escalation team to provide daily or weekly updates in the related Slack channel for the Account Escalation.
+This is a channel with a name in the format `#esc_<CUSTOMER>`.
 These updates should include the following:

 - Progress toward achieving the exit criteria
 - Status